bhood4/katacoda-scenarios/tf101/provider.md

 </pre>

-Multiple providers can be referenced in the same project
+Multiple providers can be referenced in the same project.

+Also, multiple instances of a single provider can be used with "alias", for instance with multiple docker hosts or aws regions.s

 For more info, see [Provider documentation](https://www.terraform.io/docs/configuration/providers.html)